nsteenholdt/master_thesis/README.md

 ### 0_10_sample_extraction.py
 A script that will extracts 10 samples.
 Available to check if extraction works as expected.

+### gendered_titles_over_time.py
+This script identifies and counts job titles that contain explicitly gendered suffixes (e.g., *-mand*, *-inde*) and compares their frequency and proportions across two time periods: 2022 vs. 2024–2025.
+It outputs both summary tables and visualizations.
+NB: This specific analysis was dropped in the effort of saving time and to focus on the remaining analyses.
+It can be used for future studies though.

 ## Part 1 - Loading and preprocessing